mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 In this design the jump mechanic is determined by the use of variables controlling gravity, jump velocity and movement velocity.
 The importance of these variables to is was behind the design decision to place these variable right at the top of the code and to rename them with player centric names rather than mathematical terms like velocity and acceleration.
 <!-- NOTE - BE SURE TO EXPLORE THIS IN SOME DETAIL IN DESIGN CHAPTER -->

-The regular playtesting of games allowed participants to give each other feedback regularly and game feel was one of the aspects that young people in particular to gave frequent and valid feedback on.
+The regular playtesting of games allowed participants to give each other feedback regularly and game feel was one of the aspects that young people in particular to gave frequent feedback on.

 Parent Mi had been focused mostly on completing asset design.
 She had been made aware by her daughter Ne about  the relevant game variables.
+PERHAPS INSERT HOW - SCREEN SHOT?

-She had also asked for advice but Ne gave none leaving Mi to note "She's left me to my own devices."
+In response, Mi asked for advice but Ne gave none walking away.
+Mi noted "She's left me to my own devices."

 Player jump (y) velocity was set very high but left right (x) velocity was slow.
 This created a very frustrating game feel.
 The following is a compilation of feedback comments or reactions over a 15 minute time period.

     Mi: (Talking to self) No!
 It's so hard that. (referring to a particular jump in her game.)
     Mick: How are you getting on Mi?
 It's looking good.